National leaders of governance: a guide for potential applicants

 - where working practices for a chair, headteacher or leadership group need developing

-- training and development for your governing body
+NLG grant funding can also be used to fund training and development for your governing body.

 School-to-school support directory

 We maintain a school-to-school support directory for people looking to commission the services of NLGs and other system leaders.
-You would negotiate a deal to provide your services with the relevant local authority, school or other organisation.
+Details of all designated system leaders, including NLGs will be placed on to the directory.

 How the programme works